 Because they make them feel good.
 Even adults love it, as it brings out the kid in them again!

-Think about it – on arrival, you get greeted by one of your favorite Disney characters.
+Think about it – on arrival, you get greeted by one of your favourite Disney characters.
 And from there you step into the magic!

 That’s customer experience, the way you make them feel.